tvaroglu/rails-engine/README.md

 ## <ins>Setup</ins>

-This project requires Ruby 2.7.2.
+This project requires Ruby 2.7.2 and Rails 5.2.6.

 * Fork this repository
 * Install gems and set up your database: